-Digest: Meetings on Quadratic Reciprocity etc. (Grades 1-4, Ilya 2018-05):the "hidden symmetries" in deg = 2 are periodicity and mirroring and
+Digest: Meetings on Quadratic Reciprocity etc. (Grades 1-4, Ilya 2018-05):the "hidden symmetries" in deg = 2 are periodicity and mirroring

-None of these table looks like what we want!
-With more columns, one can see
+All these tables do not look like what we want!
+With more columns, this looks like that:

 For 3, 4, 5, 6, 7, 9 and 10 columns, we see that a lot of columns contain both circled and non-circled prime numbers.
 This is not what we want to see.
 On the other hand, with 8 columns we see exactly the same pattern as expected (and we do not even need "a small number of exceptions"): columns of 1, 2 and 7 contain only circled numbers, and there is no circled number in other columns.
-So, basing on the table above (with 8 columns), it looks like the wheel on the right controls whether a prime number can divide a number "squares -2": if the position of the prime number on this wheel is circled green, it can; for red positions, it cannot.
+So, basing on the table above (with 8 columns), it looks like the wheel on the right controls whether a prime number can divide a number "squares -2": if the position of the prime number prime number can divide a number "squares -2": if the position of the prime number on this wheel is circled green, it can; for red positions, it cannot.

 Conclusion: the good guess for the conductor is 8.
-(Again, this is a correct answer: if we continue the table with 8 columns, the circled numbers would appear only in the columns of 1 and 7, and all the bold numbers in these column are going to be circled.)
+(Again, this is a correct answer: if we continue the table with 8 columns, new circled numbers would appear only in the columns of 1 and 7, and all the bold numbers in these column are going to be circled.)

-&lt;sup>21However, these tables show the (relative) dearth of our data.
+&lt;sup>24 However, these tables show the (relative) dearth of our data.
 Observe how the table with 5 columns contains no circled numbers in the column of 4.
-If this continues forever, this would be at least a partial match with the pattern we expect (the full match would be all columns having "all bold numbers circled", or "all bold numbers uncircled"; but already one column with this property is something "very interesting").
+If this continues forever, this would be at least a partial match with the pattern we expect (the full match would be all columns having "all bold numbers circled", or "all bold numbers uncircled"; but already one column with this property is something "very interesting".).

-On the other hand, if we continue with numbers > 60, then soon we would find out that 79 divides $9^2 - 2 = 79$ , so $\boxed{79}$ would appear in the column in question.
+On the other hand, if we continue with numbers > 60, then soon we would find out that 79 divides $9^2 - 2 = 79$ , so (79) would appear in the column in question.
 Likewise for other columns in which no (or few) circled numbers appears. - The only exception is the case of 8 columns - then the observed pattern would continue forever!

-&lt;sup>22In fact, for sequence of degree 3, such "partial matches" do actually appear (see Footnote 37).
+&lt;sup>25 In fact, for sequence of degree 3, such "partial matches" do actually appear (see Footnote 47 on p.
+19).
 However, for degree 2, any non-trivial "match in one column" means that this is a "complete match"-here trivial matches are the columns which have at most one prime number.